shuvokr/Solution_for_UVA_OnlineJudge_Problems/README.md

 # Solution_for_UVA_OnlineJudge_Problems
-Solution for UVA Online Judge Problems.
-Solution named by uva oj problem ID.

-For solve a problem first try it by yourself.
-If you think that you need some hints for solve the problem try to discuss someone or try to understand the solution from the code & then think yourself what you think about for solve the problem.
-You also see the solution for the purpose of knowing multiple solution for a problem.
+ For solving a problem first try it yourself.
+It will be great if you can solve it yourself :) .
+If you think that you need some hints for solving the problem try to discuss with someone or try to understand the solution from the code & then think yourself, what did you think for solving the problem.
+Also see the solution for the purpose of knowing multiple solutions for a problem.

+*** Try to use open source by your own intelligence.

-Don't try to COPY PEAST, its only harmful for you.
+Don't try to COPY PASTE, its only harmful for you.
 Happy Coding :))